manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

    uninstall the software or delete the indexes.
 It means the service will not be called from the services systems, and will not be started on the machine's next start.
-If currently running as a service, the current instance will not be terminated (until the next reboot, or ``searchd`` is called with ``--stop``).
+If currently running as a service, the current instance will not be terminated (until the next reboot, or until ``searchd`` is called with ``--stop``).
 If the service was installed with a custom name (with ``--servicename``), the same name will need to be specified with ``--servicename`` when calling to uninstall.